Shine16/Linobot-New-Install/README.md

 <br />

-go home directory
+Go home directory

 `cd ~`

-create and go to new directory
+Create and go to new directory

 `mkdir platformio_test`